 Hamish McDouall 100 Essential New Zealand Films—This is actually a link to the table of contents listing the essential New Zealand Films.

-Paolo Mereghetti 4-Star Films—The top rated films from an Italian film guide form a highbrow list.
+Paolo Mereghetti 4-Star Films—The top rated films from an Italian film guide.

 Morando Morandini 5-Star Films—The top rated films from another Italian film guide form a highbrow-leaning list.

-Bill Mousoulis Top 50 films of all time—An Australian filmmaker presents two top-50 lists, one with a limit of one film per director and one without that limit.
+Bill Mousoulis Top 50 films of all time—An Australian filmmaker presents a top-50 list with a limit of one film per director.

-Jürgen Müller 100 All-Time Favorite Movies—The German film historian picked his top films in a mainstream list that also leans highbrow.
+Jürgen Müller 100 All-Time Favorite Movies—The German film historian picked his top films in a mainstream/highbrow list.
 This link is from the Internet Archive.

 The New York Times Essential Library 100 Recommended Children's Movies—Critic Peter Nichols selected 100 films appropriate for family viewing.
 This link is from Tim Dirks's Greatest Films site.